hashgraph/hedera-hcs-sxc-java/hcs-sxc-java-plugins/README.md

 ### Mirror subscription method

-To choose whether to use the `direct` or `hcs-sxc-java-relay+activeMQ` subscription method, include either the first or second dependency below in your application's `pom.xml`
+To choose whether to use the `direct` or `queue-artemis`  subscription method, include either the first or second dependency below in your application's `pom.xml`

 for **direct subscriptions** where the app downloads directly from a mirror